Ask Value Research

 Purchase date Redemption date Holding period Tax rate Indexation benefit

-On/After April 1, 2023 Any redemption date Any holding period As per income tax slab rate% Not applicable
+On/after April 1, 2023 Any redemption date Any holding period As per the income tax slab rate Not applicable

 The indexation benefit is available only for debt funds purchased before April 1, 2023, held for more than 36 months, and redeemed before July 23, 2024.
 Indexation adjusts your purchase price for inflation, effectively lowering the taxable portion of your gains.
 However, this benefit no longer applies to redemptions made on or after this date.